quadraturbo/IPROT/README.md

 **Use responsibly and ethically.**

-## 🤝 Contributing
+##  Contributing

 Contributions are welcome!
 Feel free to:

-- 🐛 Report bugs
+-  Report bugs
-- 💡 Suggest features
+-  Suggest features
-- 🔧 Submit pull requests
+-  Submit pull requests
-- 📖 Improve documentation
+-  Improve documentation

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+##  Acknowledgments

 - [The TOR Project](https://www.torproject.org/) for providing the anonymity network
 - The open-source community for inspiration and tools